+Okra, also known as “lady’s fingers”, is related to cotton, cocoa, and hibiscus.
+It is one of the most heat- and drought-tolerant vegetable species in the world.
+Okra has a subtle taste, similar to the flavor of eggplant, and works well with a wide array of spices and seasonings.
 Okra is a powerhouse of valuable nutrients, nearly half of which is soluble fiber in the form of gums and pectins.
 Soluble fiber helps to lower serum cholesterol which can reduce the risk of heart disease.
 Raw okra is rich in dietary fiber, vitamin C, and vitamin K. It also contains moderate amounts of thiamin, folate, vitamin B6, and magnesium.
+Cooking with Laura

 Buying & Storing

-Roasting: slice the pods into ½ to 1-inch sections or leave whole, spread out on a rimmed baking sheet, and drizzle with olive oil and desired seasoning.
+Roast – slice the pods into ½ to 1-inch sections or leave whole, spread out on a rimmed baking sheet, and drizzle with olive oil and desired seasoning.
 Roast at 425°F for 10-15 minutes, or until the okra has started to brown.

 Blanch – leave the pods whole (stem trimmed) and drop in a pot of boiling water.
 After 3-4 minutes, strain out the pods and quickly drop them in a bowl of ice water to halt the cooking process.
 Whole okra is often blanched before being sliced and added to soups or stews as a thickener.